NateEag/.emacs.d/readme.rst

 Nate Eagleson's Emacs Config
 ============================

-I used to have a love/hate relationship with Emacs.

 Ever since the fateful day Dr. Thang Bui told his C++ programming class that we should use emacs to edit text files on the machines in the Sun lab, Emacs has been my editor.